comp426-2022-spring/a99-fafnir/README.md

 ## How to Use

+If you have not used our application previously, use "npm install" in the terminal to install the necessary dependencies.

 To begin running the application, type "npm start" or "node server.js" in the terminal.

 To begin logging data, first create a profile under the "Create profile" tab.
 If you are a returning user, you may simply use the "Profile" tab and log in using your username and password.
 The "Log In" tab for authentication is not currently functional.